 Meet the Team

 Simons involvement with the club began when his daughter became a member and after some time led to him undertaking his coaching badges.
-He has a keen interest in coaching, Currently midway through his Lvl 2 British triathlon coaching course, also holds UK athletics and training peaks coaching certifications.
+He has a keen interest in coaching, Being a level 3 British triathlon coach as well as holding UK athletics and training peaks coaching certifications.

 He has has been a keen runner for last 20 years, moving into multi sport later in life.
 He is currently competing as an AG athlete in middle distance duathlon.